 (WordPress – Writing Settings Screen)

-The first few options in the ‘Writing Settings’ area control your Post/Page editor, while the rest of the settings in this section controls external publishing methods.
+The top section of the ‘Writing Settings’ area affects your Post/Page editor, while the rest of the settings in this section controls external publishing methods.

 (Writing Settings – Default Post Category & Format Settings)